timlabs/uscode/United States Code/TITLE 49-TRANSPORTATION/SUBTITLE VIII-PIPELINES/CHAPTER 601-SAFETY.md

   * (B) safety-related condition that causes or has caused a significant change or restriction in the operation of a pipeline facility.

-* (2) The Secretary must receive the report not later than 5 working days after a representative of a person to which this section applies first establishes that the condition exists.
-Notice of the condition shall be given concurrently to appropriate State authorities.
+* (2) SUBMISSION OF REPORT.—As soon as practicable, but not later than 5 business days, after a representative of a person to whom this section applies first establishes that a condition described in paragraph (1) exists, the operator shall submit the report required under that paragraph to—

+  * (A) the Secretary;

+  * (B) the appropriate State authority or, where no appropriate State authority exists, to the Governor of a State where the subject of the Safety Related Condition report occurred; and

+  * (C) the appropriate Tribe where the subject of the Safety Related Condition report occurred.

+* (3) SUBMISSION OF REPORT TO OTHER ENTITIES.—Upon request, a State authority or a Governor that receives a report submitted under this subsection may submit the report to any relevant emergency response or planning entity, including any—

+  * (A) State emergency response commission established pursuant to section 301 of the Emergency Planning and Community Right-To-Know Act of 1986 (42 U.S.C.
+11001);

+  * (B) Tribal emergency response commission or emergency planning committee (as defined in part 355 of title 40, Code of Federal Regulations (or a successor regulation));

+  * (C) local emergency planning committee established pursuant to section 301 of the Emergency Planning and Community Right-To-Know Act of 1986 (42 U.S.C.
+11001); or

+  * (D) other public agency responsible for emergency response.

 * (i) CARBON DIOXIDE REGULATION.—